victosdur/victosdur.github.io/_pages/about.md

 <p>🌱 PhD Student in Mathematics and AI, specifically in the intersection between Topological Data Analysis and Machine Learning.</p>

 <p>🤔 My main interests are: Machine Learning, Deep Learning, Computer Vision, Data Analysis, and Applied AI.
-I enjoy building robust models that solve real-world problems, with a strong focus on interpretability and business impact.
-I'm particularly curious about emerging techniques such as Topological Data Analysis (TDA), Graph Neural Networks (GNNs), and eXplainable AI (XAI) for healthcare applications.</p>
+I am passionate about the use of data analysis techniques and AI tools for high impact applications in fields such as health, which is a topic I am particularly interested in and to which I have dedicated most of my work experience.

 </div>